lemmy101/Skylines2_CinematicRendererMod/README.md

 Future versions (when I figure out how to edit the UI) will add options for codecs, resolution, framerate and other cool stuff!

+# IMPORTANT NOTES

-NOTE: The codec that the video encoder uses will not work with Windows Media Player without installing additional codecs, but will work on the much better VLC (https://www.videolan.org/), as well as in all video editing software and YouTube.
+* The codec that the video encoder uses will not work with Windows Media Player without installing additional codecs, but will work on the much better VLC (https://www.videolan.org/), as well as in all video editing software and YouTube.

+* At present this mod is incompatible with Preserve_Photo_Mode mod (https://thunderstore.io/c/cities-skylines-ii/p/Nyoko/Preserve_Photo_Mode/) which seems to kill camera movement in the sequences.

 # Installation - Manual